Azure/sg-aks-workshop/customer-scenario/README.md

 * Blue/Green Deployments – ContosoFinancial wants to know the recommended practices with respect to AKS around doing blue/green deployment.
 * Phased Rollouts – ContosoFinancial  wants to know the how to implement blue/green deployment with phased rollouts and rollback capabilities?

+## Areas of Responsibility

-## TQNOTE:  I would describe their cloud/app/IT/security/operations setup including areas of responsibility (just top level).
-This might go under background.
-Will set context for who does what in the organization (e.g. who is using DataDog and why, who is using the SIEM, does the cloud architecture team review and bless an architecture and ensure it complies with internal policies/compliance requirements as set forth by the security/compliance team).
-The reason I think this is important as it is the primary area where customers are incurring risk and could use a good example of how to structure a governance/security system for their organization.
-I would propose the following:
+This section describes who does what in the organization (e.g. who is using DataDog and why, who is using the SIEM, does the cloud architecture team review and bless an architecture and ensure it complies with internal policies/compliance requirements as set forth by the security/compliance team).

 * Organization - ContosoFinancial has a cloud architecture team that works closely with IT, security, secops, compliance, identity, networking and application teams as Lines of business wish to deploy systems into Azure.
 The responsibilities are structured as follows:
 * Cloud architecture team: Responsible for understanding all of the Azure components - their function, integration, controls, and monitoring capabilities and how they can be integrated to meet both functional and security/compliance requirements.
 They coordinate with and have representation from the IT, security, secops, compliance, identity and networking teams.
 They work with lines of business from idea through deployment into production.
 Their workflow aligns to Contoso's SDL process.